 "West," mumbled the boy

-"Get in.
+"Come on, get in.
 It's a long ways to anywhere around here."

+Caleb, now beyond hungry, walked across the road to get a better look at the man.
+He looked safe enough, just a farmer.
+He walked around the truck, opened the passenger door, and climbed in.
+The inside of the old truck was a mess.
 The more the boy looked around the truck, the nastier it appeared to him, with moldy half eaten sandwiches on top of the dash and crumpled papers everywhere.
-He stared at a big handgun lying on the seat between them.
+He stared at a big pistol on the seat between them.

 The man noticed the boy looking and said, "Pick it up if you dare."

-Nervously the boy shook his head.
+The boy shook his head.

 "You want to try it?"

-The man shrugged his shoulders, "Suit yourself."
+The man shrugged his shoulders, "Suit yourself, it's fun."

-The boy gingerly put the gun back down on the seat.
+He lowered the gun back down on the seat.

 The pickup stopped in front of a grocery store and the little man pointed, "They have one in the back of the store, and on the way out pick up some food.
-I'll be waiting out here for you."
+I'll be waiting here for you."